Sophie Alouf-Bertot: Design practice

-In the shopping center in Nivelles they created orientation system that served simultaneously as a trade-mark, using basic elements N and an arrow.
-Two illuminated panels made out of those arrows paced at the main entrance made it distinct from the entrance doors for the staff.
-The same arrow shaped panels guided customers from the parking area towards the main entrance above which sat an illuminated shop sign of 26 feet.
-Inside the building a number or arrows arranged one above another created an impression of a street crossing.
+In the shopping center in Nivelles, they created orientation system that served simultaneously as a trademark, using the basic elements "N" and an arrow.
+Two illuminated panels made out of those arrows, placed at the main entrance, made it distinct from the entrance doors for the staff.
+The same arrow-shaped panels guided customers from the parking area towards the main entrance, above which sat an illuminated shop sign of 26 feet.
+Inside the building, a number of arrows arranged one above another created an impression of a street crossing.

-For the "Universite Libre de Bruxelles (ULB)" they took another approach.
-They selected a different color related to each of department which then guided the students and visitors through the campus.
+For the Université Libre de Bruxelles (ULB), they took another approach.
+They selected a different color related to each department, which then guided students and visitors through the campus.
 The color code was supplemented by about 40 pictographs.

-They also designed orientation system for the festival hall of the "Palais des Beaux-Arts" in Brussels built by Victor Horta.
-There they adapted the style of the building by using enamelled steel plates of the same beige color as the walls of the building and bright green or bright blue letters and arrows thereby creating a distinguished, bright and friendly look.
+They also designed an orientation system for the festival hall of the Palais des Beaux-Arts in Brussels, built by Victor Horta.
+There, they adapted the style of the building by using enameled steel plates of the same beige color as the walls of the building, and bright green or bright blue letters and arrows, thereby creating a distinguished, bright, and friendly look.

-Other clients of "S+S design" include the Design Center in Brussels, The Commission of the European Communities Culture and Communication Directorate and Media program as well as international projects for hotels such as hotel chain "Sheraton Management Corporation" (Starwood) in Africa, Europe, United States and Middle East for which they designed trademarks and identities.
+Other clients of S+S Alouf Design include the Design Center in Brussels, the Commission of the European Communities Culture and Communication Directorate and Media Program, as well as international projects for hotels such as the hotel chain Sheraton Management Corporation (Starwood) in Africa, Europe, the United States, and the Middle East, for which they designed trademarks and identities.

-In the interview with Sara De Bondt for the exhibition at the Design museum Ghent in 2019 Sophie Alouf-Bertot describes her working method.
-She uses cutting and pasting technique for designing her posters.
-Clippings glued on a see-through cellophane sheets allow her to experiment with color, shapes and composition until the desired result is made.
-After the poster image is done, she would add fake texts to design the layout approaching it as a total image not a separate text and picture.
-She also uses painting which gives her even more freedom.
+In an interview with Sara De Bondt for the exhibition at the Design Museum Ghent in 2019, Sophie Alouf-Bertot describes her working method.
+She uses a cutting and pasting technique for designing her posters.
+Clippings glued on see-through cellophane sheets allow her to experiment with color, shapes, and composition until the desired result is made.
+After the poster image is done, she would add placeholder text to design the layout, approaching it as a total image, not a separate text and picture.
+She also uses painting, which gives her even more freedom.

 Teaching

 Sophie Alouf-Bertot devoted a large part of her professional life to teaching.
-From 1979 to 1992 she was teaching Graphic Arts in the Graphic Arts Workshop at the Institut St. Luc in Brussels and afterwards been the head of this department from 1992 to 2010.
-Meanwhile after being invited to be a jury and filling for someone else’s place several times at ENSAAV (La Cambre) Typography department in 1988 she started giving lectures at Communication through image and color and continued to do that until 2004.
+From 1979 to 1992, she taught graphic arts in the Graphic Arts Workshop at the Institut St. Luc in Brussels, and became the head of this department from 1992 to 2010.
+During that time she would give lectures at communication through image and color until 2004, after being invited to be a jury member and filling in for someone several times at ENSAAV (La Cambre) Typography Department in 1988.

 Painting

-In 2020, Sophie Alouf-Bertot dedicates large part of her time to her passion painting.
+In 2020, Sophie Alouf-Bertot dedicated large part of her time to her passion for painting.

 Group exhibitions and catalogues

-With the works of her studio and her paintings Sophie Alouf-Bertot has participated in several group exhibitions in Brussels, Kortrijk, Beirut, Metz, Amsterdam, Luxembourg, Paris and Athens.
+With the works of her studio and her paintings, Sophie Alouf-Bertot has participated in several group exhibitions in Brussels, Kortrijk, Beirut, Metz, Amsterdam, Luxembourg, Paris and Athens.
 Those include: